-I finally hoped on the geode cake band wagon this weekend, and found that it is WAY easier to make a geode cake than I thought!
+I finally hopped on the geode cake band-wagon this weekend, and found that it is WAY easier to make a geode cake than I thought!

 I modified the design to make it a bit more approachable for all of us home bakers!

-I then covered the exposed area with frosting, and let the cake chill in the freezer for about 5 minutes, until the crumb coat is firm to the touch.
+Next, I covered the exposed area with frosting, and let the cake chill in the freezer for about 5 minutes, until the crumb coat is firm to the touch.

 Mix together a few drops of vodka and large squeeze of purple gel food coloring.

 And that’s it!
 It’s that easy!!!
 If would also be fun to use a grey buttercream (or even an oreo buttercream), to make the cake look more like a rock.